bitovi/funcunit/pages/s.md

-@page s 2.1 The S Method
+@page funcunit.s The S Method
 @parent FuncUnit

 selects something in the application window